-- > The compute fabric is rail-optimized, balanced, full-fat tree topology - > Managed NDR switches are used throughout the design to provide better management of the fabric. - > The fabric is designed to support the latest SHaRP features.
+- > The compute fabric is rail-optimized to the top layer of the fabric. - > The compute fabric is a balanced, full-fat tree. - > Managed NDR switches are used throughout the design to provide better management of the fabric. - > The fabric is designed to support the latest SHaRPv3 features.